v-edunaev/cv-analyze/README.md

 - PdfPig & DocumentFormat.OpenXml for file parsing
 - Microsoft for ASP.NET Core & EF Core
 - React team for React framework

----

-**Built with ❤️ using ASP.NET Core, React, TypeScript, and AI**